 Finally, for unrelated pairs, the illusion of competence was observed in both the read group (24.78 vs 14.73), t(27) = 3.23, SEM = 3.26, d = 0.76 and the item-specific group (40.65 vs 14.35), t(28) = 5.71, SEM = 4.81, d = 1.56, as JOLs exceeded later recall.
 However, the illusion of competence was eliminated in the relational group (36.62 vs. 32.51), t< 1, SEM = 4.52, p = .35, pBIC = .78), indicating that relational encoding provides a unique benefit on unrelated pairs by improving the correspondence between JOLs and subsequent recall.

-Taken together, item-specific and relational processing tasks were both found to reduce and/or eliminate the illusion of competence pattern, but these reductions depended upon the type of pair type studied.
+Taken together, item-specific and relational processing tasks were both found to reduce and/or eliminate the illusion of competence pattern, but these reductions depended upon the pair type studied.
 Item-specific encoding was most successful at reducing the illusion of competence when participants studied backward associates.
 Relational encoding, however, was most beneficial for reducing the illusion of competence for unrelated pairs.

 We next assessed the correspondence between JOLs provided at study and correct recall for each of the pair types using a series of calibration plots (cf. Maxwell and Huff, in press).
 In these plots, JOLs were first rounded to the nearest 10% increment which were then plotted against the proportion of correct recall for items that were rated at that increment.
 For instance, the 0% JOL increment contains the proportion of correct recall for items given an initial judgment of 0%, the 10% increment contains the proportion of correct recall for items given an initial judgment of 10%, and so on.